What is an event?

 In the years to come, the ability to think in events and build applications around them will become ever more important.
 Apart from the business improvements that go along with being faster, making better use of data, and designing more intuitive user experiences, there are also technologies such as serverless and functions that have the notion of events baked into their cores.
 The best enterprises will take full advantage of these innovations to build better, more successful applications.

-Streaming data at VMware
+Event streaming at VMware

 As a contributor to the Spring Framework, RabbitMQ, and many other open source projects related to modern application development, VMware supports developers building streaming data applications in many ways.
 Here are just a few highlights: